mlinfra-io/mlinfra/README.md

 - This project relies on terraform for IaC code and python to glue it all together.
 - To get started, install terraform and python.
 - You can install the required python packages by running `pip install -r requirements-dev.txt`
-- You can run any of the available examples from the `examples` folder using `platinfra terraform --stack-config-path examples/<application>/<cloud>-<application>.yaml --action <action>` where `<action>` corresponds to terraform actions such as `plan`, `apply`, `destroy` and `output`.
+- You can run any of the available examples from the `examples` folder by running `cd src` and `invoke terraform --stack-config-path examples/<application>/<cloud>-<application>.yaml --action <action>` where `<action>` corresponds to terraform actions such as `plan`, `apply`, `destroy` and `output`.
-- You can also run `platinfra --help` to see all the available options.

-For more information, please refer to the [Engineering wiki](https://platinfra.github.io/) of the project regarding what are the different components of the project and how they work together.
+For more information, please refer to the Engineering Wiki of the project (Will be released soon!) regarding what are the different components of the project and how they work together.

 ## Contributions